 The BSL-23 consists of three parts:

-The 23 items were selected from the BSL-95, resulting in less patient stress and lower evaluation times.
+The 23 items were selected from the BSL-95, resulting in less patient stress and lower scoring times.
 The criteria for the selection of the items were to determine the sensitivity to change (14 items) and to differentiate between borderline patients and other patients (9 items).

 In addition to this short form (BSL-23) there is the long form BSL-95.